ElektraInitiative/libelektra/src/plugins/yamlcpp/README.md

 ## Metadata

-The plugin has read-only support for metadata.
+The plugin supports metadata.
 The example below shows how a basic `Key` including some metadata, looks inside the YAML configuration file:

 ```yaml
 key without metadata: value